queenisabaer/isbaner-vineyard/README.md

 - **Imagery:**
   All photos were taken by the owners within the last years and were provided for the project.
 They reflect the daily reality on the vineyard with all of its beauty.
 - **Colour Scheme:**
   The color scheme should match the vineyard theme and the fact that sandstone is mined in the region, which is also used in the garden.
 Therefore, with the pipette function on [coloors.co](https://coolors.co/), green and brown shades were chosen, which were taken from the photograph of the background image at contact.html.
 Since green also dominates in the vineyard, the shade #295900 has become the primary color.
-The brown shades set accents primarily as a background for buttons and text fields.
+The brown shades set accents primarily as a background for buttons and text fields.<br>
   ![Color palette](documentation/readme/grapes-coloors-palette.png)
 - **Typography:**
   The font [Nobile](https://fonts.google.com/specimen/Nobile?query=nobile) was selected for text content.
 It was important that this font creates a contrast to logo and heading.
 It should therefore be clear, simple and easy to read on all screen sizes.